reveal/revealjs.com/src/index.md

 # Create Stunning Presentations on the Web

 reveal.js is an open source HTML presentation framework.
-It's a tool that enables anyone with a web browser to create fully featured and beautiful presentations for free.
+It's a tool that enables anyone with a web browser to create fully-featured and beautiful presentations for free.

-Presentations made with reveal.js are built on open technologies.
+Presentations made with reveal.js are built on open web technologies.
 That means anything you can do on the web, you can do in your presentation.
-Change styles with CSS, include an external web page using an `<iframe>` or write your own custom behavior with JavaScript.
+Change styles with CSS, include an external web page using an `<iframe>` or add your own custom behavior using our [JavaScript API](/api).

-The framework comes with a broad range of features including [nested slides](/vertical-slides/), [Markdown support](/markdown), [PDF export](/pdf-export), [speaker notes](/speaker-view/), [syntax highlighted code](/code) and a [JavaScript API](/api).
-There's also a fully featured visual editor and platform for sharing reveal.js presentations at [slides.com](https://slides.com?ref=github).
+The framework comes with a broad range of features including [nested slides](/vertical-slides/), [Markdown support](/markdown), [Auto-Animate](/auto-animate), [PDF export](/pdf-export), [speaker notes](/speaker-view/), [LaTeX support](/math) and [syntax highlighted code](/code).

 ## Ready to Get Started?

-Learn how to get the source code and create your first presentation in the [installation instructions](/installation).
+It only takes a minute to get set up.
+Learn how to create your first presentation in the [installation instructions](/installation)!

 ## Online Editor

-Presentations are written using HTML or Markdown but there's also an online editor for those of you who prefer a graphical interface.
-Give it a try at [https://slides.com](https://slides.com?ref=github).
+If you want the benefits of reveal.js without having to write HTML or Markdown try [https://slides.com](https://slides.com?ref=github).
+It's a fully-featured visual editor and platform for reveal.js, by the same creator.

 ## Supporting reveal.js